tlack/atree/README.md

 * Delete item

 This can vary depending on your application.
-A sentinel value like `MAX_INT` in the parent column is probably easiest.
+A sentinel value like `MAXINT` in the parent column is probably easiest.
 Some systems uses `-1` to represent an empty node if you can spare the sign bit.

 ## Again, who cares?

 I think this is the most elegant implementation of trees I've seen.
-Given the right vector operations library, it's also by far the shortest.
+Given the right vector operations library it's also by far the shortest, which means you can easily understand it, fix it.
 Given common sense it's also the fastest.

 Pointers are annoying anyway.